xrpronin17/xrpl-dev-portal/content/concepts/payment-types/escrow.md

 [![State diagram showing escrows going from Held → Ready/Conditionally Ready → Expired](img/escrow-states.png)](img/escrow-states.png)

-The diagram shows three different cases for three possible combinations of the escrow's "finish-after" time (`FinishAfter` field), crypto-condition (`Condition` field), and expiration time (`CancelAfter` field):
+The diagram shows three different cases for three possible combinations of the escrow's "finish-after" time (<span class="code-snippet">FinishAfter</span> field), crypto-condition (<span class="code-snippet">Condition</span> field), and expiration time (<span class="code-snippet">CancelAfter</span> field):

 - **Time-based Escrow (left):** With only a finish-after time, the escrow is created in the **Held** state.
 After the specified time has passed, it becomes **Ready** and anyone can finish it.
 If the escrow has an expiration time and no one finishes it before that time passes, then the escrow becomes **Expired**.
 In the expired state, an escrow cannot be finished, and anyone can cancel it.
-If the escrow does not have a `CancelAfter` field, it never expires and cannot be canceled.
+If the escrow does not have a <span class="code-snippet">CancelAfter</span> field, it never expires and cannot be canceled.

-- **Combination Escrow (center):** If the escrow specifies both a crypto-condition (`Condition` field) _and_ a "finish-after" time (`FinishAfter` field), the escrow is **Held** until its finish-after time has passed.
+- **Combination Escrow (center):** If the escrow specifies both a crypto-condition (<span class="code-snippet">Condition</span> field) _and_ a "finish-after" time (<span class="code-snippet">FinishAfter</span> field), the escrow is **Held** until its finish-after time has passed.
 Then it becomes **Conditionally Ready**, and can finish it if they supply the correct fulfillment to the crypto-condition.
-If the escrow has an expiration time (`CancelAfter` field), and no one finishes it before that time passes, then the escrow becomes **Expired**.
+If the escrow has an expiration time (<span class="code-snippet">CancelAfter</span> field), and no one finishes it before that time passes, then the escrow becomes **Expired**.
 In the expired state, an escrow cannot be finished, and anyone can cancel it.
-If the escrow does not have a `CancelAfter` field, it never expires and cannot be canceled.
+If the escrow does not have a <span class="code-snippet">CancelAfter</span> field, it never expires and cannot be canceled.

-- **Conditional Escrow (right):** If the escrow specifies a crypto-condition (`Condition` field) and not a finish-after time, the escrow becomes **Conditionally Ready** immediately when it is created.
+- **Conditional Escrow (right):** If the escrow specifies a crypto-condition (<span class="code-snippet">Condition</span> field) and not a finish-after time, the escrow becomes **Conditionally Ready** immediately when it is created.
 During this time, anyone can finish the escrow, but only if they supply the correct fulfillment to the crypto-condition.
-If no one finishes the escrow before its expiration time (`CancelAfter` field), the escrow becomes **Expired**.
+If no one finishes the escrow before its expiration time (<span class="code-snippet">CancelAfter</span> field), the escrow becomes **Expired**.
 (An escrow without a finish-after time _must_ have an expiration time.)
 In the expired state, the escrow can no longer be finished, and anyone can cancel it.